 The history of the d’Aumale family cannot be understood without a backward glance at their ancestors and their links to the royal families of France, England and even Scotland through the noble families of those kingdoms.

-William le Gros, son of Stephen d’Aumale and so named after his great size which grew so vast that he could no longer ride a horse, received the further title of Earl of York from King Stephen as a reward for his services at the Battle of the Standard.
-It was undoubtedly this ambitious grand nephew of the Conqueror who influenced his sister Agnes to marry Adam I de Brus, first son and heir of Robert I de Brus and inheritor of large estates in Yorkshire.
+One of the more colourful characters to hold the title of Count d’Aumale was the son of Stephen d’Aumale, William le Gros, so named after his great size which grew so vast that he could no longer ride a horse.
+He received the further title of Earl of York from King Stephen as a reward for his services at the Battle of the Standard.
+It was undoubtedly this ambitious great nephew of the Conqueror who influenced his sister Agnes to marry Adam I de Brus, first son and heir of Robert I de Brus and inheritor of large estates in Yorkshire.
 Adam I de Brus died while his son and heir Adam II de Brus was still underage, which no doubt suited the manipulative and exploitative William, who acquired the wardship of his nephew, though it should rightly have gone to the boy’s mother, William’s sister.
 This “acquisitive and aggressive magnate”, not content with his own already large inheritance, appropriated some of the de Brus lands, including Danby in Eskdale with its associated castle at Castleton, and gained control of the wapentake of Langbaurgh where the de Brus lands were centred.
-He also seized lands at Scarborough, founding the castle, and took over the castle at Pickering and the manor at Howden, the latter action earning him excommunication from the bishop of Durham and his growing power the sobriquet of “more truly the king beyond the Humber” than King Stephen.
+He also seized lands at Scarborough, founding the castle, and took over the castle at Pickering and the manor at Howden, the latter move earning him excommunication from the bishop of Durham and his growing power the sobriquet of “more truly the king beyond the Humber” than King Stephen.
 In later life William went on the found the abbeys of Thornton and Vaudey in Lincolnshire and Meaux in Holderness, the latter to absolve himself of his vow to go to Jerusalem, which owing to his age and weight he was unable to fulfil.

 The de Brus and the d’Aumale families were linked when the sons of Robert I de Brus took as brides members of the d’Aumale family.
 Robert II de Brus of the Scottish (Annandale) line married Eufemia, niece of William le Gros, whereas Adam de Brus I of the Yorkshire (Skelton) line married Agnes d’Aumale, sister of William le Gros.